Sword of Trust

 Sword of Trust is a 2019 American comedy film directed by Lynn Shelton from a screenplay by Shelton and Mike O'Brien.
 The cast features Marc Maron, Jon Bass, Michaela Watkins, Tim Paul, Whitmer Thomas, Toby Huss, Dan Bakkedahl and Jillian Bell.
-It is the final film directed by Shelton, who also portrays Deidre in the film, before she died in May 2020.
+It is the final film directed by Shelton, who also portrays Deirdre in the film, before she died in May 2020.

 The film had its world premiere at South by Southwest on March 8, 2019, and was released on July 12, 2019, by IFC Films.

 Plot

 Mel owns and runs a pawn shop in Birmingham, Alabama, with the help of Nathaniel.
 However, Nathaniel isn't very helpful as he spends most of his time watching YouTube conspiracy videos on his laptop.
 Mary and Cynthia go to Cynthia's deceased grandfather's house in order to sort out his estate.
 Deirdre, a drug addict and Mel's ex, shows up to the pawn shop and has a conversation with Nathaniel.
 She writes him a poem as Mel emerges from the back.
 She tells Mel that he owes her a dinner and tries to pawn a ring.
 Mel declines and she leaves.

 Back at the house Mary and Cynthia learn that Cynthia will not inherit her grandfather's house in contrast to their expectations due to reverse mortgage he took out on the house.
 They are disappointed and learn that she has inherited an antique sword with a letter written by the grandfather explaining the sword's history.
 Cynthia remembers the sword from her childhood.
 While reading the letter, they discover the sword belonged to General Sherman from the Civil War.
 It was surrendered to Cynthia's ancestor, a field marshal in a battle of the war.
 The letter also claims the Confederacy won the war.

 The two women show up to Mel's Pawn Shop to sell the sword.
 He offers them $400.
 They tell him it is too low an offer, given its documentation.
 They show him a drawing of General McClellan surrendering to General Robert E. Lee.
 He doesn't believe them and Mary leaves him her number in case he changes his mind.
 Nathaniel finds a conspiracy video on YouTube of a man that believes the South won the war and claims he will pay up to $50,000 for Civil War artifacts.
 Mel and Nathaniel call the man to discuss business.
 The man asks for a picture of the sword.

 Mel calls Mary to invite the women back and offers them more money.
 Mary is suspicious of the new offer all of a sudden and gets Mel to admit that there is a buyer.
 They come to an agreement to split the profits and take a picture of the sword and send it to the interested party.
 Everyone meets up at the Pawn Shop the next morning, including Hog Jaws, the man sent to buy the sword.
 Hog Jaws informs them that the boss man will be interested and that they'll be in touch.